Why Monitor Aviation Safety Culture Performance

 Healthy aviation safety culture results in safety performance.

 Other than the bureaucratic elements of SMS, you could even make an argument that safety culture is safety performance.
-In aviation safety management systems (SMS), there is a requirement for safety performance monitoring and measurement.
+In aviation safety management systems (SMS), safety performance monitoring and measurement are required.

 How do you measure safety culture performance?